Preparing to Scale Your Startup

 “Not everyone needs or wants investors, or a highly scalable business.
 90% of small businesses today are family businesses, which can be very successful, satisfying, and small by design.
 It’s a strategic decision,” writes Forbes columnist Martin Zwilling in “10 Tips For Building The Most Scalable Startup.”

 You need to know your core products, customers, and marketing channels before you try to take your business to the next level.
 Not convinced?
 There’s hard data to back up that assertion: a 2011 study by The Startup Genome looked at over 3,200 startups and found that 74% of them failed because they tried to scale up too quickly.

 In “7 Ways to Prepare Your Startup to Scale Up,” startup expert and author Neil Patel offers a quick checklist you should run through to make sure you have a solid grasp of your core before you try to scale:

 - Do you have a minimum viable product and achieved product-market fit?

-- Do you know what marketing channels offer the best ROI?
+- What marketing channels will offer the best ROI?

-- Do you have enough funding to make it through a time in your business’ life that will most likely be unprofitable?
+- Are you able to aquire enough funding to make it through a time in your business’ life that will most likely be unprofitable?